 The completed application must be submitted no later than Friday, January 17, 2022 at 12:00 p.m.
-Application information will be reviewed by the assistant director of Special Interest Communities and/or the Associate Director, Multicultural Affairs and will be distributed to the House leadership of the respective SIC Houses in which the applicant has applied.
+Application information will be reviewed by the assistant director of Special Interest Communities and/or the Associate Director, Multicultural Affairs and will be distributed to the House leadership of the respective SIC Houses to which the applicant has applied.
 Applications that are incomplete in any way will not be reviewed.
 All candidates should expect to receive communication directly from the SIC House leadership for an individual interview if they are being considered by the SIC House that they selected as their preference.

 Special Interest Communities Interviews

 Interviews will be managed and coordinated through each individual SIC House to which the applicant applied.
 Applicants should expect to receive communication from SIC House leadership directly.